 Population and Economy

-Point Lay has a population of close to 274 residents as of 2010, with a work force of 124 in 2011, according to the State’s Employment Statistics.
+Point Lay has a population of close to 269 residents as of 2015, with a work force of 85 in 2014, according to the State’s Employment Statistics.
 Eighty-eight percent of the population is Iñupiat.
-Point Lay’s economy is primarily based on subsistence hunting, fishing and whaling with twenty-five percent of the workers employed by the public sector.
+Point Lay’s economy is primarily based on subsistence hunting, fishing and whaling with seventy-eight percent of the workers employed by the public sector.